eakeur/stone/README.md

 # MOTIVATION
 ## Why Javascript?
-I chose Javascript due to its great capability of easily modelling dealing with data.
+I chose Javascript due to its great capability of easily modelling and dealing with data.
 Its dynamic typing system allows us to do things faster.
 I would also love to do this project in Go or Typescript.
 But Go has some limitations (compared to JS) when it comes to dealing with arrays and Typescript was not on the scope of the requirements.